 An exit visa (tax) is also required.
 The Immigration Law mandates that foreigners residing temporarily or permanently in the country must obtain an exit visa to travel outside the country, just as nationals do.

-Costa Rican minors must obtain an exit permit issued by the National Children Welfare Institution, based on the parents' authorization.
+Costa Rican and resident minors must obtain an exit permit issued by the National Children Welfare Institution, based on the parents' authorization.
+This must be done at Immigration.